chethanhn29/Data-science-ML-and-DL-Resources/Interview Preparation For Machine Learning/README.md

 Imputation: Imputation is the process of filling in missing values in a dataset, often using statistical techniques such as mean imputation or regression imputation.
 This can help to ensure that all the data is available for machine learning algorithms.

-## Feature selection is the process of selecting a subset of relevant features (variables) for use in model building.
+##### `Feature selection is the process of selecting a subset of relevant features (variables) for use in model building.
 This is important because using too many features can lead to overfitting, which can negatively impact the performance of the model.
-There are three main types of feature selection techniques:
+There are three main types of feature selection techniques:`

-### Filter methods: Filter methods select features based on statistical tests, such as correlation or mutual information.
+### Filter methods:
+Filter methods select features based on statistical tests, such as correlation or mutual information.
 These methods are computationally efficient and can be used as a preprocessing step before applying other feature selection techniques.
 Example: Pearson correlation coefficient is used to identify the relationship between two variables.
 A value of 1 indicates a perfect positive correlation, while a value of -1 indicates a perfect negative correlation.

-### Wrapper methods: Wrapper methods use a specific machine learning algorithm to evaluate the performance of different subsets of features.
+### Wrapper methods:
+Wrapper methods use a specific machine learning algorithm to evaluate the performance of different subsets of features.
 These methods are computationally expensive but can provide better results than filter methods.
 Example: Recursive Feature Elimination (RFE) is a wrapper method that works by recursively removing features and building a model using the remaining features until the desired number of features is reached.

-### Embedded methods: Embedded methods perform feature selection as part of the model building process.
+### Embedded methods:
+Embedded methods perform feature selection as part of the model building process.
 These methods can be computationally efficient and can result in models with better performance.
 Example: Lasso regression is a linear regression technique that performs feature selection by adding a penalty term to the cost function, which encourages the model to select only the most important features.

 Other related topics in feature selection include:

-### Dimensionality reduction: Dimensionality reduction techniques like Principal Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE) can be used to reduce the number of features in a dataset while preserving the most important information.
+### Dimensionality reduction:
+Dimensionality reduction techniques like Principal Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE) can be used to reduce the number of features in a dataset while preserving the most important information.

-Regularization: Regularization techniques like L1 and L2 regularization can be used to control the complexity of a model by adding a penalty term to the cost function.
+### Regularization: Regularization techniques like L1 and L2 regularization can be used to control the complexity of a model by adding a penalty term to the cost function.
 This can help prevent overfitting.

-Feature engineering: Feature engineering involves creating new features from existing ones that can improve the performance of a model.
+### Feature engineering: Feature engineering involves creating new features from existing ones that can improve the performance of a model.
 This can include techniques like one-hot encoding, normalization, and data augmentation.
-I hope this helps!
-Let me know if you have any other questions.

-## Feature Engineering is the process of creating new features (also called predictors or input variables) from existing ones that can improve the performance of a machine learning model.
+###### `Feature Engineering is the process of creating new features (also called predictors or input variables) from existing ones that can improve the performance of a machine learning model.
 It involves selecting, extracting, transforming, and combining raw data into useful features that can help the model learn patterns and make better predictions.
-Feature engineering is often the most time-consuming and creative aspect of building a machine learning model, and it requires domain expertise and a deep understanding of the data.
+Feature engineering is often the most time-consuming and creative aspect of building a machine learning model, and it requires domain expertise and a deep understanding of the data.`

 #### Some common techniques used in Feature Engineering include:

-### Feature selection: Feature selection is the process of selecting a subset of relevant features from a larger set of potential features.
+### Feature selection:
+Feature selection is the process of selecting a subset of relevant features from a larger set of potential features.
 This can help reduce the dimensionality of the data, improve the model's accuracy, and reduce the risk of overfitting.
 Some common feature selection techniques include correlation-based feature selection, mutual information-based feature selection, and model-based feature selection.
 Example: In a dataset containing information about customer purchases, features such as age, gender, and income may be more relevant for predicting purchasing behavior than features such as the time of day or the weather.

-### Feature extraction: Feature extraction is the process of extracting relevant information from raw data and transforming it into a set of features that can be used to train a machine learning model.
+### Feature extraction:
+Feature extraction is the process of extracting relevant information from raw data and transforming it into a set of features that can be used to train a machine learning model.
 This can involve techniques such as Principal Component Analysis (PCA), Independent Component Analysis (ICA), and Linear Discriminant Analysis (LDA).

 Example: In a dataset containing images of faces, feature extraction can be used to extract relevant features such as the shape of the face, the distance between the eyes, and the angle of the nose.

-### Feature scaling: Feature scaling is the process of scaling or normalizing the values of features to a common scale so that they can be compared on the same basis.
+### Feature scaling:
+Feature scaling is the process of scaling or normalizing the values of features to a common scale so that they can be compared on the same basis.
 This can help prevent features with larger values from dominating the model and ensure that all features are equally important.

 Example: In a dataset containing information about a customer's spending habits, features such as income and spending may have very different scales.
 Feature scaling can be used to normalize these features so that they can be compared on an equal basis.

-### Feature transformation: Feature transformation is the process of transforming the values of features to create new features that are more useful for the model.
+### Feature transformation:
+Feature transformation is the process of transforming the values of features to create new features that are more useful for the model.
 This can involve techniques such as log transformation, square root transformation, and Box-Cox transformation.

 Example: In a dataset containing information about house prices, the square footage of the house may be more relevant than the actual price of the house.
 Feature transformation can be used to create a new feature that combines the square footage and price to create a more useful feature for the model.

 Related topics in Feature Engineering include: